VoxelForge/VoxelForge/README.txt

 Using the mod:
 --------------
 This mod changes the HUD of Minetest.
+It replaces the default health and breath symbols by horizontal colored bars with text showing the number.

-It improves the apperance of the health and breath bar and adds a more fancy hotbar.
-Furthermore it adds a custom crosshair, an armor bar (only for 3darmor mod) and a hunger bar.
-It includes also a mechanic for hunger.
+Furthermore, it enables other mods to add their own custom bars to the HUD, this mod will place them accordingly.

-You can create a "hud.conf" file to customize the positions of the health and breath bars.
-Take a look at "hud.conf.example" to get more infos.
+You can create a “hud.conf” file to customize the positions of the health and breath bars.
+Take a look at “hud.conf.example” to get more infos.

-!!IMPORTANT !!:
+IMPORTANT:
-Keep in mind if running a server with this mod, that the custom position should be displayed correct on every screen size!!
+Keep in mind if running a server with this mod, that the custom position should be displayed correct on every screen size!

 License of textures: